MrGGLS/MrGGLS/README.md

 - 👋 Hi, I’m @MrGGLS
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning ML, DL, Hadoop...
-(I usually learn a lot at the same time :)
+(It's hard, right? :)
 - 📫 How to reach me ... contact me in **gglsisthebestman@gmail.com** if you have any question

 <!---